OsirianOne71/MQ-Sensors/README2.md

 ---

-This guide is designed for functional lab deployments of air quality and environmental sensors with Raspberry Pi.
-It supports both local and remote data logging and visualization using the MCP3008 and I²C-based BME/BMP280 sensors.
-When calibrated in a lab environment, utilizing controlled conditions and measuring the temperature and humidity.
-Then when used normally, the measured Temp and Humidity can be used to correct the measurement from any of the sensors using a calculation.
+This guide is designed for functional lab deployment of air quality and environmental sensors with a Raspberry Pi.
+It supports local and remote data logging and visualization using the MCP3008 and I²C-based BME/BMP280 sensors.
+When calibrated in a lab environment, it measures temperature, humidity, and pressure.
+Then, when used normally, the measured temperature and Humidity can be used to correct the measurement from any of the sensors using a calculation.

 ## Calibration and Environmental Correction